-Polystyrene foams preserve energy throughout their service life.
+Polystyrene foams are energy efficient materials throughout their service life.
 When salvaged from the demolition of buildings, insulation foams are usually expected to have served more than 50 years and during this service life the foams will have saved at least 100 times more energy than the fossil fuel used to produce them in the first instance.
 It seems logical therefore to optimise the efficiency of these materials by applying best practice to the life-cycle management, including the choice of sustainable recovery options.
-Reuse and recovery would be the obvious choice for maximising resource efficiency when this is technically and economically viable.
-However, the impact of environmental legislation, related to the HBCD content of PS foams, could result in incineration with energy recovery as an option of choice for a certain time period to come, despite evidence to suggest there is no risk from HBCD incorporated into foams.
-Best practice options will evolve as HBCD is eliminated in future PS foams.
-And as the future quantity of PS foams from building waste increases, a combination of EoL options will be required as no one option will be capable of meeting all requirements.
+Reuse and recovery would be the obvious choice for maximising resource efficiency when this is economically viable.
+However, the impact of environmental legislation, due to the HBCD content of PS foams, could result in incineration with energy recovery as an option of choice for a certain time period to come, despite evidence to suggest there is no risk from HBCD incorporated into foams.
+Options in practice will evolve as HBCD is eliminated in future PS foams.
+And as the future quantity of PS foams from building waste increases, a combination of EoL options will be required as no one option will be able to meet all requirements.